infophysics/EntropicTrajectories/README.md

 ## Technical implementation

-This package is a [pybind11](https://pybind11.readthedocs.io/en/stable/intro.html) wrapper of [NEST](https://github.com/NESTCollaboration/nest) that uses [TravisCI](https://travis-ci.org) to build binaries using the [manylinux](https://github.com/pypa/python-manylinux-demo) [Docker image](https://www.docker.com).

 * Implementation also based on [this](http://www.benjack.io/2018/02/02/python-cpp-revisited.html)

 See AUTHORS.md for information on the developers.

 ## Citation

-When you use `nestpy`, please say so in your slides or publications (for publications, see Zenodo link above).
-You can mention this in addition to how you cite NEST.
+When you use `etraj`, please say so in your slides or publications (for publications, see Zenodo link above).
+You can mention this in addition to how you cite EntropicTrajectories.
 This is important for us being able to get funding to support this project.